comgsi/documents/README.md

 cd GSI
 ush/build.comgsi
 ```
-The build.comgsi script will load required modules, set required environmental varialbes and build GSI, regional EnKF and other utilities.
+The build.comgsi script will load required modules, set required environmental variables and build GSI, regional EnKF and other utilities.
 All executables are under the build/bin directory.

 # 2. Community users:

-With the transition of NOAA GSI/EnKF codes to Github, the origial (outdated) libsrc/ was removed and those libraries will come from the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) repository released by [UFS](https://github.com/ufs-community/ufs-weather-model/wiki).
+With the transition of NOAA GSI/EnKF codes to Github, the original (outdated) libsrc/ was removed and those libraries will come from the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) repository released by [UFS](https://github.com/ufs-community/ufs-weather-model/wiki).
 For how to build NCEPLIBS, please seek helps from the [UFS support forum](https://forums.ufscommunity.org).

 Community users can follow these steps to build GSI/EnKF: